accesstimeio/nestjs-accesstime/README.md

 # NestJS AccessTime Middleware

-A NestJS middleware package for integrating with AccessTime subscription payment service on Base chain.
+A NestJS middleware package for integrating with AccessTime subscription payment service.

 ## Features